 IN THE SHADOW OF HER WINGS

-For starters and just for fun, let's take a look at one of our incredible projections that surely comes from within, and that also verges on becoming some kind of religious belief system, the vampyre.
+For starters and just for fun, let's take a look at one of our incredible projections that surely comes from within, and that also verges on becoming some kind of religious belief system - the vampyre.
 I do love the vampyres and I have always known there was some deep, complex reason why, a reason worth the effort to discover and understand.
-The history of the vampyre is fascinating and there begins our journey to gnosis.
+The history of the vampyre is fascinating and there begins our side path journey to gnosis.

 In the legend of Lillith, said to be the first vampyress, dominance over men seems to be the theme.
 Although widely believed to be part of the Bible, but really just part of the babel, Lillith does not appear in the Bible at all, except as a word meaning "night creature" or "screech owl."
 So where does her legend begin, if not in dreams?

 It would come as little surprise to women everywhere if the legend of Lillith was dreamed up by men.
 In the legend, Lillith is the first wife of Adam.
 She left him because she refused to be dominated by him.
 In other versions, she left him because of his sexual inadequacy.
 In these accounts of her, Lillith left Adam to have an affair with the archangel Samael who is the blind Angel of Death, explaining perhaps how Lillith came to be associated with death and why, throughout time, so many men seem to be so focused on controlling and/or dominating women they are sexually attracted to.
 At some level, they are trying to control the inevitability of death.